alex-vasiliu/iOS-portfolio/README.md

 <img src="images/connect_plus.png" width="900" title="Connect Plus">
 </p>

-##### 🔨 Technologies Used:
+##### 🔨 Technologies Used: SwiftUI, Combine, MVVM, Bitrise, Notifications.

+<details>
+  <summary>More details about Technologies Used</summary>
   * MVC and MVVM design patterns.
   * Coordinator pattern to control the navigation flow of the app.
   * Parsing JSON from OpenWeatherAPI and transforming it to fit the required model, along with persisting the data.
   * Keeping a clear separation of concerns between classes (API managers, model controllers and carving datasources away from view controllers).
   * Using 3rd party libraries with CocoaPods.
   * Local notifications.

-<details>
-  <summary>Click to expand!</summary>
-  * Alex
-  * Vasiliu
 </details>